-Probably the best data sets from which to infer how Fds evolve with time and radial distance are those from the anti-coincidence guard on the Helios spacecraft (Univ. of Kiel experiment) when combined with similar data from IMP 8 and neutron monitor data.
+Probably the best data sets from which to infer how Fds evolve with time and radial distance are those from the anti-coincidence guards of the University of Kiel experiments on the Helios 1 and 2 spacecraft when combined with similar data from IMP 8 and neutron monitor data.
 Cane et al. (1994) investigated decrease sizes as a function of longitude and radius by comparing data from the spacecraft anti-coincidence guards which detect >60 MeV particles.
 This study considered 8 large events responsible for Fds seen in neutron monitor data in the period 1976-1979.
-The response at 3 locations clearly showed that decreases are caused by a shock effect and also an ejecta effect for spacecraft close to the radial from the source location.
+The response at 3 locations clearly confirmed that decreases are caused by a shock effect and also an ejecta effect for spacecraft close to the radial from the source location.
 The easternmost observer sees the earliest recovery since corotation means that connection to the shock becomes poorer with time.